-In terms of operational issues, the Company has a low appetite for risk.
+In terms of operational issues, the Company has a moderate appetite for risk.
 Resources are available to control operational risks to acceptable levels and maintain an operational policy.
+Other risk mitigants include internal controls, insurance and business continuity plan arrangements.